-Sales forecasting is key to cash flow control, but it can be difficult for new businesses, because they don't have any past sales figures to go on.
+Sales forecasting is key to managing your cash flow forecasts accurately, but it can be difficult for new businesses because they don't have any anchors to rely on, such as past sales figures.
 Alan Gleeson provides the answers in his beginner's guide to sales forecasting

 Why do so many start ups struggle with sales forecasting?

-Most lack experience, and not being able to look at past sales and base predictions on these can make forecasting seem impossible.
-If your product or service is new, it is even harder to make predictions of demand.
-However, there are methods you can use to give you a fairly accurate idea of likely sales.
+Most lack experience in understanding the importance of cash as distinct from profits.
+Not being able to look at historic sales and to base predictions on these can make forecasting seem impossible.
+If your product or service is innovative or a hybrid of different products/ services, it's even harder to make an accurate assessment as to likely demand.

 Why is forecasting important?

 Cash is the lifeblood of all businesses - it provides working capital which can be put to productive use.
 For most businesses costs are incurred up front, following which there's a time lag as you wait for cash to flow in from your customers.
 There will be uncertainty over the level of sales you'll achieve, as well as when you’ll actually get paid.

 Consequently, businesses need to prepare forecasts so they can anticipate when cash is likely to run short.
 Start ups can then arrange an overdraft extension, loan or other finance to tide them over.